 - 4.2.
 We have a designated member of the Senior Leadership Team who has undertaken appropriate training for the role, as recommended by the BSCP.
 Our Designated Safeguarding Lead (DSL) will be required to update their training in accordance with the Learning Pathway agreed by the BSCP. - 4.3.
 We have a member of staff (Deputy Safeguarding Lead) who will act in the DSL's absence and who has also received training for the role of DSL.
 In the absence of an appropriately trained member of staff, the most senior member of staff on site will assume this role. - 4.4.
-All adults (including supply teachers, volunteers and contractors) new to our school are made aware of the school's policy and procedures for child protection, the name and contact details of the DSL, their role and responsibilities under "Keeping Children Safe in Education 2022" Keeping children safe in education 2022 (publishing.service.gov.uk) and the booklet "What to do if You're Worried a Child is Being Abused" Stat guidance template (publishing.service.gov.uk).
-They will have these explained, as part of their induction into the school.

-4.5.
-Visitors must be:

-- Clearly identified with visitor/contractor passes. - Met and directed by school staff/representatives. - Signed in and out of the school by school staff. - Given a safeguarding leaflet to read or directed to a poster informing them of how to report a concern. - o Given restricted access to only specific areas of the school, as appropriate. - Escorted by a member of staff/representative as required. - o Given access to pupils restricted to the purpose of their visit. - 4.6.
-All staff receive safeguarding and child protection (including online safety) training and updates (for example, via email, e-bulletins, and staff meetings), as required.
-DSL/DDSL organises/delivers training regularly to continue to provide staff with relevant skills and knowledge to safeguard children effectively. - 4.7.
+All adults (including supply teachers, volunteers and contractors) new to our school are made aware of the school's policy and procedures for child protection, the name and contact details of the DSL, their role and responsibilities under "Keeping Children Safe in Education 2023" Keeping children safe in education 2023 (publishing.service.gov.uk) and the booklet "What to do if You're Worried a Child is Being Abused" Stat guidance template (publishing.service.gov.uk).
+They will have these explained, as part of their induction into the school. - 4.5.
+Visitors must be: - Clearly identified with visitor/contractor passes. - Met and directed by school staff/representatives. - Signed in and out of the premises by school staff. - Given a safeguarding leaflet to read or directed to a poster informing them of how to report a concern. - Given restricted access to only specific areas of the school, as appropriate. - Escorted by a member of staff/representative as required. - Given access to pupils restricted to the purpose of their visit. - 4.6.
+All members of staff must complete safeguarding training every 3 years, attend annual refresher training and partake in any training opportunities arranged or delivered by the DSL.
+Updates must be cascaded to all staff throughout, the year.
+All new staff will receive safeguarding and child protection training on induction to include online safety and the school's filtering and monitoring system.
+All staff will read the Child Protection policy, Part 1 and Part 5 of the KCSIE, at least.
+Annually, will sign a declaration to show that the guidance has been reviewed and they have a clear understanding of their role.
+There are audit methods in place to ensure that staff have understood the content.

+4.7.
 All parents/carers must be made aware of the school's responsibilities regarding child protection procedures through this policy.